-- (6) The University aims to develop a significant and well-regarded institutional Art Collection that: - a. demonstrates the University's commitment to the enjoyment, study, patronage and advancement of the visual arts; - b. supports the teaching and learning, and community engagement programs of the University within the region of Northern Australia and Southeast Asia; - c. fosters a general awareness, appreciation and understanding of the visual arts and its wider cultural value, among the University community and members of the general public through its display, publication, and use in educational programs; - d. enhances the University environment and facilitates place-making at University campuses and centres through the delivery of the CDU Art Collection On-campus Display Program; - e. creates healthy partnerships within the University and beyond, between diverse stakeholders of students, staff, artists, research institutes, communities, community organisations, cultural and scientific institutions and supporters;
+- (6) The University aims to develop a significant and well-regarded institutional art collection that: - a. ensures the preservation and documentation of art, from and relating to the Northern Territory and Southeast Asia, for the well-being of future generations. - b. demonstrates the University's commitment to the enjoyment, study, patronage and advancement of the visual arts; - c. supports the teaching and learning, and community engagement programs of the University within the region of Northern Australia and Southeast Asia; - d. fosters a general awareness, appreciation and understanding of the visual arts and its wider cultural value, among the University community and members of the general public through its display, publication, and use in educational programs;

+- e. enhances the University environment and facilitates place-making at University campuses and centres through the delivery of the CDU Art Collection On-campus Display Program; - f. creates healthy partnerships within the University and beyond, between students, employees, artists, research institutes, communities, community organisations, cultural and scientific institutions and supporters; and - g. enables research and vocational training in the disciplines of visual arts, art history and museology.